asiopueo/04_Advanced-Lane-Lines/writeup_project04.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+One of my achievements apart from lane detection itself, is establishing a pipeline structure which enables me to experiment more easily with the parameter values.
+This is done by using the functions are objects paradigm of Python, and an own subroutine for working with